sevmorris/macback-m1/README.md

 > installed with Homebrew and the Mac App Store.<br>

 > Bundle is convenient for backup up a master list, but I thinks it's overkill
 > for reinstalling apps.
-I maintain a curated Brewfile that includes the essentials.
+I maintain a curated Brewfile that includes my essentials.

 <br>